When Donald Trump says he has “no time” for political correctness, what he really means is that he’s chosen not to make it a priority.

-If you handle it right, that initial objection can be your friend.
-It gives you a window into the things they do have time for, and hammers home to your customers that you’re truly committed to helping them succeed.
+Here's why: Getting your prospect to talk about their priorities gives you a very clear window into the things they do have time for, and hammers home to your customers that you’re truly committed to helping them succeed.
 It’s this commitment that will close deals.

-Late stage objection
+Late stage objection management

-It’s a completely different beast when you hear “I don’t have time,” toward the end of the deal.
-You’ve aced the initial call, exchanged some emails, maybe even had an online demo, and then they hit you with it: “Ah, I don’t know, we don’t really have time for this right now,” or, “This just isn’t really a priority for us at this time, we’ll check back in with you down the line.”
+By now, you’ve aced the initial call, exchanged some emails, maybe even had an online demo, and then they hit you with it: “Ah, I don’t know, we don’t really have time for this right now,” or, “This just isn’t really a priority for us at this time, we’ll check back in with you down the line.”

-When this kind of objection appears toward the end of the sales cycle, it means that you found a customer that was willing to hear you out without being 100% convinced of the value you could deliver.
+When this kind of objection appears toward the end of the sales cycle, it means that you've found a customer that was willing to hear you out without being 100% convinced of the value you could deliver.

 You essentially made one of two mistakes.

 - You sold them well—at first.
-They came into the sales cycle thinking your services might be worth their time, but by the end of the deal, you’d persuaded them otherwise.
+They came into the sales process thinking your services might be worth their time, but by the end of the deal, you’d persuaded them otherwise.
 Ouch.
 That sucks.

 Be aware that as a salesperson, you put your customers at risk.
-If your solution fails, or your company goes under, then they will have made a huge mistake, and this reality often sets in for them toward the end of the sales cycle.
-To combat this fear, you need to foster trust.
+If your solution fails, or your company goes under, then they will have made a huge mistake, and this reality often sets in for them toward the end of the sales cycle—especially if your company is still in it's early stages.

 They’ll usually start backtracking: “No, no, no. It’s not you.
 It’s us.”

-Step up: “No, I don’t accept that, because my job is to help you.
+You: “No, I don’t accept that, because my job is to help you.
 My job is to help you succeed and I’m clearly failing at that.
 Don’t take this responsibility away from me: what did I do wrong?
 How did I misunderstand your priorities, and what are they actually?”

 Open up to your customer.
 Being vulnerable and transparent makes it easier for them to trust you and reciprocate your honesty, which is what you want above all else.
 Only then can you move past the objection and into the heart of the real problem.

-You don’t close deals being dishonest: you close deals with mutual understanding.
+You don’t close deals being dishonest; you close deals with mutual understanding.
 You close deals when customers believe in you, your company and your product.

 If you’re getting a “We just don’t have time” this late in the sales cycle, it’s a good indicator that you missed your chance to really get a good understanding of your customer’s problems and priorities.